Alejandro Anreus

 Alejandro Anreus is a curator, art historian and critic who has focused his research on Latin American Art.
 Though he began his career as an artist, Anreus is now an art historian and poet, and is professor of art history and Latin American/Latino Studies at William Paterson University.
 Among his many accomplishments, Anreus is a two-time recipient of the Oscar B. Cintas Foundation and has worked as a curator with public collections such as the Montclair Art Museum and the Jersey City Museum during his career.

 Early life and education

 Alejandro Anreus was born in Havana, Cuba on 11 September 1960.
 He later migrated to the United States as a result of the Cuban Exile of 1950s-1970s and settled down with his mother, two aunts and grandmother in Elizabeth, New Jersey.
-Anreus earned his Bachelor of Arts in art history at Kean College, where he was influenced and mentored by Marxist art historian Alan Wallach, and then his Master of Arts and PhD at The Graduate Center, CUNY.
+Anreus earned his Bachelor of Arts in art history at Kean College, where he was influenced and mentored by Marxist art historian Alan Wallach, and then his Master of Arts and Doctor of Philosophy at The Graduate Center, CUNY.